-Most online retailers do a decent job of delivering good user experience.
+Most online retailers do a decent job of delivering a good user experience.
 One thing, though, that I think is often missing is tapping into the emotion of customers and how they actually make decisions.
-E-commerce professionals and web developers tend to be logical and functional types, so tend to focus on ‘System 2’.
-A little more focus on the instinctive, intuitive, more ‘emotional’ side of the brain would pay dividends, particularly when many there is so much choice available. - David Kohn, Director of E-commerce and Customer Experience at Heal’s
+E-commerce professionals and web developers tend to be logical and functional types, so they tend to focus on ‘System 2.’
+A little more focus on the instinctive, intuitive, more ‘emotional’ side of the brain would pay dividends, particularly when there is so much choice available. - David Kohn, Director of E-commerce and Customer Experience at Heal’s

 Often, companies rank design as the #1 priority during their UX process but the design needs to be supported by function, as well.
 This includes how the design will be both understood and appreciated by the end users and the overall efficiency of the design.
 Additionally, while budget is undoubtedly a factor to consider, companies need to recognize that paying less or even paying too much is not always the best approach.
-Consider multiple options in design and budget before making any designs with a core focus on end-user experience to truly optimize your UX process and investment. - Nicole Leinbach Reyhle, Founder of Retail Minded
+Consider multiple options in design and budget before making any decisions, while keeping a core focus on end-user experience to truly optimize your UX process and investment. - Nicole Leinbach Reyhle, Founder of Retail Minded

 Not investing the right effort in understanding users.
-Optimizing content or features for browsers and devices is the end point of the UX process – first, you’ve got to know who the target audience is, how they interact with the assets, what pain points they might have, what’s influences their decisions, etc. It doesn’t have to be cost prohibitive either.
-There are tools like Hotjar that provide session replay and heat/scroll maps to learn from your current users, tools like Whatusersdo for remote video testing, tools like Treejack for tree testing, card sorting, etc. - James Gurd Owner, Digital Juggler
+Optimizing content or features for browsers and devices is the end point of the UX process – first, you’ve got to know who the target audience is, how they interact with the assets, what pain points they might have, what influences their decisions, etc. It doesn’t have to be cost prohibitive either.
+There are tools like Hotjar that provide session replays and heat/scroll maps to learn from your current users, tools like Whatusersdo for remote video testing, tools like Treejack for tree testing, card sorting, etc. - James Gurd Owner, Digital Juggler

 Over-relying on Facebook and Google as paths to the customer.
-These are important media, but the more independent a company can be from these two brands, the stronger its position in the market.
+These are important media platforms, but the more independent a company can be from these two brands, the stronger its position in the market.
 The murky regulation environment facing Facebook and Google, and their ability to force feed web and marketing best practices represent a significant risk in my mind. - Geoff Livingston, Digital Marketing Pioneer

 3. What is your most effective tactic for improved product page conversions?

-(Sadly) price promotions continue to be the most effective way to drive website conversion, but they do impact on margin.
+(Sadly) price promotions continue to be the most effective way to drive website conversion, but they do impact margin.
 But rather than run blanket promotions, we’re finding ways to apply incentives more selectively, for example, if a user has made several visits without purchasing or if we see a first-time user who’s come via a particular channel.
 We also find that if we can get customers into our expert Live Chat, their conversion rockets to on average 10 times that of a normal site visitor. - David Kohn, Director of E-commerce and Customer Experience at Heal’s

-Being clear in your message, concise in your communication and correct in the information you share are among the best way to help increase conversions.
+Being clear in your message, concise in your communication and correct in the information you share are among the best ways to help increase conversions.
 With tech available to help manage and track this, the core of conversions comes down to audience interest and engagement.
-Be sure to make your value proposition - whether you're selling a service, product or simply trying to get attention from one page to another - clear, concise, correct and courteous along the way. - Nicole Leinbach Reyhle, Founder of Retail Minded
+Be sure to make your value proposition - whether you're selling a service, product, or simply trying to get attention from one page to another - clear, concise, correct and courteous along the way. - Nicole Leinbach Reyhle, Founder of Retail Minded

 Like what you’re reading?